kushdeepwalia/dsprograms/README.md

     7.4) counting total number of records.
     7.5) deleting a record from end.

+08) INDELLINKSTACK.C
+    insertion and deletion of elements in stack (linked list representation)

-08) INSERTIO.C
+09) INSERTIO.C
     inserting elements from linear array.

+10) INTOPOSTFIX.C
+    conversion from infix expression to postfix expression

+11) INTOPREFIX.C
+    conversion from infix expression to prefix expression

-09) LINEARSE.C
+12) LINEARSE.C
     linear searching of element from an linear array.

-10) LLMENU.C
+13) LLMENU.C
-    10.1) creating a singly link list.
+    13.1) creating a singly link list.
-    10.2) displaying a singly link list.
+    13.2) displaying a singly link list.
-    10.3.1) inserting a record at beginning.
+    13.3.1) inserting a record at beginning.
-    10.3.2) inserting a record at end.
+    13.3.2) inserting a record at end.
-    10.3.3) inserting a record at specific position.
+    13.3.3) inserting a record at specific position.
-    10.4) counting total number of records.
+    13.4) counting total number of records.
-    10.5) reversing the list
+    13.5) reversing the list
-    10.6.1) deleting a record from beginning.
+    13.6.1) deleting a record from beginning.
-    10.6.2) deleting a record from end.
+    13.6.2) deleting a record from end.
-    10.6.3) deleting a record from specific position.
+    13.6.3) deleting a record from specific position.

+14) PUSHPOPARRAY.C
+    pushing and popping elements in stack (array representation)

+15) SPMATRIX.C
+    creating and displaying sparse matrix

-11) TRAVERSA.C
+16) TRAVERSA.C
     traversing array elements